MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MoveRequestStatistics.md

 ### -DiagnosticInfo
 This parameter is available only in the cloud-based service.

 Typically, you use the DiagnosticInfo parameter only at the request of Microsoft Customer Service and Support to troubleshoot problems.
+There are three possible arguments: showtimeline, showtimeslots and verbose.

 ```yaml
 Type: String